Sansa c200 series

 The Sansa c200 series is a line of portable media players developed by SanDisk.
 The line consists of two models: the c240, 1 GB, the c250, 2 GB.
-Both models feature a micro SD card slot, a 1.4 inch LCD display, a built-in microphone, and an FM radio. c200 series players are available in four colors: black, red, pink, and blue.
+Both models feature a microSD card slot, a 1.4-inch LCD display, a built-in microphone, and an FM radio. c200 series players are available in four colors: black, red, pink, and blue.

 Features

 The Sansa c200 series can play MP3, WMA, and WAV audio files and reads audio file tags to display song information such as album, artist, title and album art. c200 series players automatically sort music files into a library by tag users can browse their music by artist, album, track, genre, or year.
 Version 2 of the c200 firmware also supports Audible's .AA format.
 The player also allows users to shuffle music playlists as well as create their own.
 C200 series players support viewing image files in either JPEG or bitmap format, and allow users to organize photos into albums and view photo slide-shows.
 The c200 series features a microphone built into one end of the player; users can make voice recordings that save as WAV files in the RECORD directory on the player.
 An FM radio is built into the c200, the player uses the headphones as a radio antenna, so reception varies.
 Recordings can be made from the FM radio and are stored in the RECORD directory on the player.
-The c200 series features SanDisk's trademark micro SD card slot.
-A micro SD card up to 2 GB in capacity can be inserted into this slot on the c200 in order to increase the player's music storage limit.
+The c200 series features SanDisk's trademark microSD card slot.
+A microSD card up to 2 GB in capacity can be inserted into this slot on the c200 in order to increase the player's music storage limit.
 The battery is easily replaceable and requires no tools, allowing users to keep an extra battery and swap them out on the go.